 Icing on the cake for dessert!

 Not monitoring your production.
 That's simple, you have a major project, you haven't monitored it.
-The model starts predicting crap and you are unaware of it.
+The model starts predicting garbage and you are unaware of it.
 You will encounter a major incident that will block your business and may go bankrupt.

 Slide 57: Coffee